-By the first years of the 5th century BCE, Persia, under the rule of Darius (r.
+By the first years of the 5th century BCE, Persia, under the rule of Darius I (r.
 522-486 BCE), was already expanding into mainland Europe and had subjugated Thrace and Macedonia.
-The next objective was to quell once and for all the collection of potentially troublesome rebel states on the western border of the Empire.
-In 490 BCE Greek forces led by Athens met the Persians in battle at Marathon and defeated the invaders.
-The battle would take on mythical status amongst the Greeks, but in reality it was merely the opening overture of a long war with several other battles making up the principal acts.
-In 486 BCE Xerxes became king, and he invaded first the Cyclades and then the Greek mainland after victory against a token Greek force at Thermopylae in August 480 BCE.
+The next objective was to quell once and for all the collection of potentially troublesome rebel states on the western border of the Achaemenid Empire.
+In 490 BCE Greek forces led by Athens met the Persians at the Battle of Marathon and defeated the invaders.
+The battle would take on mythical status amongst the Greeks, but in reality, it was merely the opening overture of a long war with several other battles making up the principal acts.
+In 486 BCE Xerxes became king, and he invaded first the Cyclades and then the Greek mainland after victory against a token Greek force at the Battle of Thermopylae in August 480 BCE.
 At the same time as Thermopylae, an indecisive naval battle took place at Artemision, where the Greeks held off the superior numbers of the Persian fleet but were obliged to regroup at Salamis.
-In September 490 BCE, with the brilliant general Themistocles dictating strategy, the allied Greek fleet drew the Persians into the narrow confines of the straits between Salamis and the mainland and won a resounding victory.
+In September 480 BCE, with the brilliant general Themistocles dictating strategy, the allied Greek fleet drew the Persians into the narrow confines of the straits between Salamis and the mainland and won a resounding victory.

 Following the defeat of his armada and the close of the campaign season, Xerxes returned home to his palace at Sousa and left the gifted general Mardonius in charge of the invasion.
 The Persian position was still strong despite the defeat at sea - they still controlled much of Greece and their huge land army was intact.
 Xerxes may well have hoped that the fragile Greek alliance between such age-old rivals as Athens and Sparta would break if appropriate diplomatic overtures were made, but after a series of political negotiations, it became clear that the Persians would not gain victory through diplomacy and only war would settle the issue.